brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

   "type": "object"
 }
 ```

-Now lets describe the llm_prompt_test as its referenced as a table in Flink SQL.
+Now lets describe the llm_prompt_test topic and see how it is referenced as a table in Flink SQL.

 ```sql
 > desc `llm_prompt_test`;
 Statement name: cli-2025-01-24-053408-01d49c59-3ceb-4575-be47-801e4486226d